schuyler/sim2075/methodology/reference/state-specification.md

 This section provides an overview of how variables interact.
 Detailed parameterization will be specified in a separate document.

+**Cross-reference:** For how the simulation's 12 latent factors map to these state variable categories and transmission channels, see [[methodology/reference/factor-loadings]] §Factor → State Variable Categories.

 ### 6.1 Global → Country Transmission

 Global variables affect countries differentially based on country characteristics.